mfflavell/employee-attrition/README.md

   *   Is there one or more departments where the attrition is higher?
   *   Does educational background have an impact, where some employees have greater professional opportunity than others?
   *   Does the average number of hours an employee work each day impact their desire to leave?

+  Next steps:
+*  Determine the cost to retain an employee versus the cost to replace an employee
+*  Determine the cost of employee performane improvement (turning a C or B player into an A player.
+*  Combine this attrition analysis with employee performance ratings (Top Grading) to determine if its worth keeping an employee or letting them leave.